-The application was first launched in 2002, and at time of writing is over 17 years old, but it hasn’t been updated in over 2 years and probably never will be updated again.
+The application was first launched in 2002, and at the time of writing is over 17 years old, but it hasn’t been updated in over 2 years and probably never will be updated again.

-phpmydirectory feature list was quite impressive, but now it is so outdated that its users are looking for alternative and many are moving to WordPress and GeoDirectory.
+phpmydirectory feature list was quite impressive, but now it is so outdated that its users are looking for alternatives and many are moving to WordPress and GeoDirectory.
 Especially because PHPmydirectory hasn’t been made compatible with PHP7.

 The developer of one of the most popular themes for PHPmydirectory developed it for WordPress and GeoDirectory and it’s becoming quite popular.
 You can check out the Listimia Directory Theme here.

-They appear to be fairly popular and worth a mention, but design and feature wise they appear to be less attractive, and probably quite pricey (none of them have any public prices available).
+They appear to be fairly popular and worth a mention, but design and feature-wise they appear to be less attractive, and probably quite pricey (none of them have any public prices available).

 Both Brilliant Directories and eDirectory invest in Google Ads that target WordPress related keywords.

-This is because the keyword WordPress Directory Plugin is searched on average 1500 times per month while keyword Business Directory Software is only searched 300 times per month.
+This is because the keyword WordPress Directory Plugin is searched on average 1500 times per month while the keyword Business Directory Software is only searched 300 times per month.

-Furthermore, choosing one of the hosted versions removes most of the constraint’s brought by open-source software and the difficulties of maintaining your own server.
+Furthermore, choosing one of the hosted versions removes most of the constraints brought by open-source software and the difficulties of maintaining your own server.

 However, you must adapt to their system and give up any personal ideas you could express creatively on your own website.

-In any other case, Directory solutions for WordPress and particularly GeoDirectory is as good, if not better, less expensive, more flexible and comes with the best support in the business.
+In any other case, Directory solutions for WordPress and particularly GeoDirectory is as good, if not better, less expensive, more flexible, and comes with the best support in the business.

 Get all Official Addons & Themes and save 90%

-Only $199, including 1 year of support, updates and all new product releases.
+Only $199, including 1 year of support, updates, and all new product releases.